Overview

 • Bacteria.
 Bacteria that can cause myocarditis include staphylococcus, streptococcus, and bacteria that cause diphtheria and Lyme disease.

-Myocarditis may also be caused by:
+Myocarditis also may be caused by:

 Complications

-Potential complications of myocarditis may include:
+Possible complications of myocarditis may include:

 Prevention